team-plover/warlocks-gambit/docs/primary-gamplay-propositions.md

 Each card has an enochian word of magic attached to it.
 There is exactly 10 words of magic (see [wikipedia](https://en.wikipedia.org/wiki/Enochian)).
 Words of magic act like special modifiers on the card or can give bonus actions to player.
+(XO: the words are ~paragraph long prayers, probably going to just have to substitute them with like, a gylph from the Enochian language, not enough space to do intricate special text in more than like ~3 character long strings, they won't really be able to actually mean anything though)

 TODO: design word of magic effects.